-We are glad to have Claire as part of team Bikmo and that is not only because she brings us delicious homemade cake once in a while.
+We are glad to have Claire as part of team Bikmo.
+That’s not only because she brings us delicious homemade cake once in a while.
 Apart from baking, Claire started cycling and triathlon only a few years ago, in 2013 and she has since already put some very successful season behind her, finishing 4th during the ITU World Championship in Lausanne and winning in her age group at the Hertfordshire Triathlon.
 Being relatively new to cycling and starting right out with racing has meant Claire has made a journey through bike fittings.
 In this article she provides some pointers on why beginners or pretty much anyone, who likes to spend time in the saddle, would benefit from getting a proper bike fit.

 Back in 2013, I attempted my first ever triathlon, on my 3rd hand bike…

 I bought it from a friend in the triathlon club.
-No thought went into it other than it was a road bike, it was white and pink and my goodness when I tested her I thought she was fast!
+No thought went into it other than it was a road bike.
+It was white and pink and my goodness when I tested her I thought she was fast!
 I made a rough estimated guess to my seat height, I couldn’t reach the brakes on both sides but hey, I would be fine.
 I had cages on my pedals for my trainers, a second-hand helmet and off I went.

 My second bike was a beautiful Liv Envie women’s specific triathlon bike.

-I was able to cycle for long periods of time without wanting to stretch or layout on the floor to help with back pain and I no longer suffered from pins and needles in my hands!
+I was able to cycle for long periods of time without wanting to stretch or layout on the floor to help with back pain.
+And, I no longer suffered from pins and needles in my hands!
 I hadn’t come across power meters at this point but on feel, I knew I was moving quicker, and my times proved this.
-One thing I do regret is that as I became fitter, lost more weight, became more flexible and got more experienced with using the tri-bars, I didn’t adapt and change the bike.
+One thing I do regret is that as I became fitter, lost more weight, became more flexible and got more experienced with using the tri-bars.
+I didn’t adapt and change the bike.
 What I should have done, was have another bike fit.

 I came across the Trek Speed concept TT bike…

-After hours of trawling on the internet, I came across the Trek Speed concept TT bike, it was beautiful and what was more dangerous was that you could customise the bike to your taste.
+After hours of trawling on the internet, I came across the Trek Speed concept TT bike.
+It was beautiful and what was more dangerous was that you could customise the bike to your taste.
 Oh lord help my bank balance!
 Once again, I sought the advice and expertise of Phil, my bike fitter.
-He was superb and made changes to every point of contact I had with the bike, again I could feel the power and efficiency with each pedal stroke was a lot more noticeable.
+He was superb and made changes to every point of contact I had with the bike.
+Again I could feel the power and efficiency with each pedal stroke was a lot more noticeable.